 Here is a CV, updated August 2019.

 Here is my blog, last used when I was an undergrad.

-Email: jalex at caltech dot edu
+Email: jalex at cs dot berkeley dot edu

-My favorite "big" open questions include:
+My favorite "big" open questions inside of academic computer science include:

 You can also see these on my google scholar profile.